 As China's consumer finance industry is new and the regulatory framework for this industry is also evolving, negative publicity about this industry and the market segment in which we operate may arise from time to time.
 Negative publicity about China's consumer finance industry in general may also have a negative impact on our reputation, regardless of whether or not we have engaged in any inappropriate activities.
 The PRC government has recently instituted specific rules, including the Guidelines, Interim Measures and the CBRC Circular 26, to develop a more transparent regulatory environment for the online consumer finance industry.
 See "Regulation-Regulations Relating to Online Consumer Finance Services."
 Any players in China's online consumer finance industry who are not in compliance with these regulations may adversely impact the reputation of the industry as a whole.
 Furthermore, any negative development or perception of the consumer finance industry as a whole, including campus lending, even if factually incorrect or based on isolated incidents or as result of conduct by other market players, could compromise our image, undermine our trust and credibility, and negatively impact our ability to attract new customers, investors and institutional funding partners.
-Negative developments in the consumer finance industry, such as widespread customer defaults, fraudulent behavior, the closure of other online consumer finance platforms, or incidents indirectly resulting from the accumulation of large amounts of debt and inability to repay by any particular customer, may also lead to tightened regulatory scrutiny of the sector and limit the scope of permissible business activities that may be conducted by market players in the consumer finance industry.
-For instance, since 2015, there has been a number of reports of business failures of, or accusations of fraud and unfair dealing against, certain companies in the consumer finance industry in China.
-If customers, investors or institutional funding partners associate our company with these companies, they may be less willing to engage in borrowing or funding activities on our platform.
+Negative developments in the consumer finance industry, such as widespread customer defaults, fraudulent behavior, the closure of other online consumer finance industry.
+For instance, since 2015, there has been a number of reports of business activities that may be conducted by market players in the consumer finance industry.
+For instance, since 2015, there has been a number of reports or business or institutional funding partners associate our companies, they may be less willing to engage in borrowing or funding activities on our platform.
 If any of the foregoing takes place, our business and results of operations could be materially and adversely affected.

-We have limited experience operating our quality assurance program.
+We have limited experience operating our current quality assurance program, which was established in July 2017.
 If we under- or over-fund our quality assurance funds, or if we fail to accurately forecast the expected payouts or otherwise implement the quality assurance program successfully, our financial results and competitive position may be harmed.

-We have limited experience operating our new quality assurance program which was established in 2017 for Juzi Licai.
+We have limited experience operating our new quality assurance program, which was established in July 2017 for Juzi Licai.
 We set aside a portion of each repayment equal to certain percentage of the outstanding principal balance of the loan and transfer such amount to a custody account managed by China Guangfa Bank, which we refer to as our quality assurance funds.
 Our quality assurance funds provide make-up payments to an investor when a customer fails to satisfy his interest or principal repayment obligations.
 Under our agreements with investors relating to the quality assurance program, the amount of make-up payments we are required to make to an investor is limited to the currently available balance of the quality assurance funds.